-We are not currently party to any material legal proceedings or governmental inquiries or investigations.
+We are not currently party to any legal proceedings or governmental inquiries or investigations that we consider to be material.
 We are, however, subject to litigation from time to time in the ordinary course of our business, which if ultimately determined unfavorably could force us to pay damages or fines, or change our business practices, any of which could have a material adverse effect on our operating results.
-In addition, we may become involved in various actions or proceedings brought by domestic and foreign governmental regulatory agencies in the event of noncompliance with laws or regulations, which could subject us to significant fines, penalties or other requirements resulting in increased expenses or restricting the conduct of our business.
+In addition, we may become involved in various actions or proceedings brought by domestic and foreign governmental regulatory agencies in the event of alleged noncompliance with laws or regulations, which could potentially subject us to significant fines, penalties or other requirements resulting in increased expenses or restricting the conduct of our business.
+We are currently involved in such an investigation by the Office of Fair Trading in the United Kingdom, relating to our Keyfuels product line.
+This product line consists of our proprietary payment card and associated site network in the United Kingdom.
+A competitor alleged we are dominant in a relevant market with our Keyfuels product line.
+The Office of Fair Trading is investigating whether we are dominant and, if dominant, whether some of our contracts with some sites and dealers would constitute exclusive dealings requiring them to be reformed to eliminate exclusivity.
+Although we do not currently anticipate an adverse result or material adverse impact from the investigation, if determined adversely, the regulator has authority to require us to reform contracts to eliminate exclusivity and impose significant fines.